Zingle/rest-api-documentation/service_channels/POST_create.md

     POST services/:service_id/channels

-Creates a new Service Channel and returns the newly-created [Service Channel Object]
+Creates a new Service Channel and returns the newly-created [Service Channel]

 ## Parameters
 ### URI Parameters